pkugla/blog/content/blog/why-blog/index.md

 >
 > -- <cite>Edsger W. Dijkstra</cite>

-The blog's code can be found on [GitHub](https://github.com/Patraiku/blog).
+The blog's code can be found on [GitHub](https://github.com/Patraiku/blog) (including the GitHub Actions code responsible for deploying the site).
 This may be useful if you want to see how the blog is designed, or if you want to snoop on how many times I needed to fix typos in each article.